avc-adelaide/bellhoppe/ford.md

 - Source characteristics (frequency, depth, beam pattern)
 - Receiver array geometry
 - Run parameters (ray angles, output options)

+Rather than using the traditional text file inputs, a modern Python interface is provided by the [`arlpy` module `uwapm`](https://arlpy.readthedocs.io/en/latest/uwapm.html).

+The test suite for this repository is written using the `arlpy` interface.

 ## Documentation